-There are two main areas you are going to have to focus on to get your boat ready for summer - propulsion and safety.
-Unfortunately your engine is likely to be the most frustrating part of getting your boat de-winterized, so let's start there first.
+Unfortunately your boat engine is likely to be the most frustrating part of getting your boat de-winterized, so let's start here first.

-The first step is to do a complete review of the engine, cables, and hoses.
+The first step is to do a complete review of the engine, cables, spark plugs, and fuel lines.
 You're looking for cracks, stress marks, loose connections, and generally anything that doesn't look right.
 Rubber can get stiff after a series of freezes and thaws, especially as it ages so make sure that everything is still soft and flexible.

-Next, while you can save effort in the spring by stabilizing the oil and gas before putting it away, chances are you didn't - so you'll want to take care of that now.
+Next, while you can save effort in the spring by stabilizing the engine oil and gas before putting it away for winter, chances are you didn't - so you'll want to take care of that now.
 Along with changing the oil and replacing the old gas with a fresh supply, you'll also want to clean out the distributor and another other basic maintenance required by your type of engine.

 During this time, you'll also want to check the battery and ensure that the the battery is wet and the charge is strong.
 Extreme temperatures can stress the battery so you want to make sure that's 100% ready for summer too!

 Next, you'll want to look at the propeller and make sure that there's no damage and nothing is wrapped around it.
 This is usually easiest done before you put the boat in the water for the first time.